-Steve* is a man with learning disabilities, suspected autism and a ferocious reputation.
+Steve* is a man with learning disabilities, suspected autism and a fierce reputation.

 Until 1997 Steve was locked up in a secure hospital’s Challenging Behaviour Unit and was on copious doses of antipsychotic medication.
 Now he’s free of medication and out of the secure hospital unit.